cspr-rad/kairos-spec/src/spec.typ

 = Requirements <requirements>

-Based on the criteria defined in the previous section, this section aims to describe testable, functional requirements the validium needs to fulfill.
+Based on the product overview given in the previous section, this section aims to describe testable, functional requirements the validium needs to fulfill.

 == Functional requirements